This article explains how to use Custom events and Super properties.

-When the Gainsight PX tag is installed on a product, it starts picking up and sends the following product usage event types to PX:
+When the Gainsight PX tag is installed on a product, the code snippet starts picking up events and sends the following product usage event types to PX:

 - Page Loads